-Pennsylvania law still considers marijuana a Schedule I drug.
+Marijuana - Pennsylvania law still considers marijuana a Schedule I drug.
 Therefore, marijuana possession in Pennsylvania continues to be a criminal offense.
-The current law provides that a person convicted of possessing a small amount of marijuana, less than 30 grams, is guilty of an ungraded misdemeanor and subject to a maximum penalty of 30 days in jail and a $500 fine.
-A person convicted of possessing more than 30 grams could face a penalty of 1 year in jail and a $5,000 fine.
+A person convicted of possessing a small amount of marijuana, less than 30 grams, is guilty of an ungraded misdemeanor with a maximum penalty of 30 days in jail and a $500 fine.
+A person convicted of possessing more than 30 grams could face a penalty of one year in jail and a $5,000 fine.

-Paraphernalia includes rolling papers, marijuana pipes, grinders, syringes; essentially any item that assists in introducing a drug into a person's body.
-Possession of drug paraphernalia is a crime punishable by a fine of up to $2,500 and 1 year in jail.
+Possession of Drug Paraphernalia - Drug paraphernalia includes having rolling papers, marijuana pipes, grinders, syringes, or any item for packaging or introducing a drug into a person's body.
+Possession of drug paraphernalia is an ungraded misdemeanor punishable by up to one year in jail and a $2,500 fine.

-Possession of heroin, methamphetamine, cocaine - including crack — cocaine, and other harsher drugs subjects a person to a maximum penalty of 1 year in jail and a fine of $5,000 for a first offense.
-The maximum penalty increases to 3 years of imprisonment and a fine not to exceed $25,000 for a subsequent conviction.
+Drug Possession - Possession of heroin, methamphetamine, cocaine - including crack cocaine - or other harsher drugs subjects a person to a maximum penalty of one year in jail and a fine of $5,000 for a first offense.
+The maximum penalty increases to three years imprisonment and a fine not to exceed $25,000 for a subsequent conviction.